aws/aws-sdk-js/doc-src/guide/Installing.md

 ## NPM Installation

 The preferred way to install the AWS SDK for Node.js is to use the [npm](http://npmjs.org) package manager for Node.js.
-Simply type the following into a terminal window:
+To install the SDK, simply type the following into a terminal window:

 ```sh
 npm install aws-sdk